 Use More Third-Party Apps for Even Cooler Images

-The Superimpose X does an excellent job at creating cool photo effects.
+The Superimpose X does an excellent job of creating cool photo effects.
 But if you want to make the most out of your photos, consider using other apps as well.

 So if you want to create a vintage look to your superimposed images, use VSCO.
 This app lets you add presets (filters) that emulate film, and even film grain to make it appear authentic.